Sign up for “THE CITY Scoop,” our daily newsletter where we send you stories like this first thing in the morning.

 Source: MTA turnstile data

-At the 116th Street-University station in Morningside Heights, there were 9,226 fewer entries last Friday — a 62% decrease that would appear to be driven by Columbia University’s shift to virtual classes.
+At the 116th Street-Columbia University station in Morningside Heights, there were 9,226 fewer entries last Friday — a 62% decrease that would appear to be driven by the school’s shift to virtual classes.

 Only the West Farms Square station along the Number 2 and 5 lines in The Bronx reported a bump in passenger entries, turnstile data analyzed by THE CITY showed.
 More than 8,200 were recorded last Friday, up from 5,215 the previous week.

 “Not surprisingly, we are seeing daily declines in ridership and we expect those declines to continue as mass gatherings are barred and major companies and universities move to telecommuting,” said Abbey Collins, an MTA spokesperson.

 The agency said daily subway ridership last Wednesday was down by close to one million — or 18.5% — from last March, when the system handled close to 5.4 million riders.
 For that same date, bus ridership dropped by 15%.